 - The Grant Committee submits a proposal to the Board of Directors on the distribution of grant money.

 - The Board of Directors of the Frame Foundation makes the final decisions on grants within approximately 8 weeks of the application deadline.

-- Applications are processed at Frame, and an alternating member of the Grant Committee assesses them once a month.
+- Applications are processed at Frame, and an alternating member of the Grant Committee assesses them every other month.

-- The assessor submits a proposal to the Director on the distribution of grant money.
+- The assessor submits a proposal to the Board of Directors on the distribution of grant money.

 - The decisions on awarded travel grants are announced approximately three weeks after the deadline.

-- The number of grant applications submitted to Frame is immense in relation to the number of available grants.
-We do not provide reasons for individual grant decisions.
+- We do not provide reasons for individual grant decisions.

 - The Coordinator of grants or Director of Frame first checks whether each application meets the general application terms for state subsidies and the Frame’s grant regulations.